Learning Linear Attention in Polynomial Time: Technical Overview

 Then if the eigenvalue $\lambda_{\min}\left( \Lambda_D \right) > 0$, we say that $\text{MHLA}_{\Theta}$ is certifiably identifiable with respect to $D$.
 That is, for every pair of empirical risk minimizers $\Theta,\Theta' \in \Omega_H$

 i.e., the two models have the same outputs on all inputs. \end{lemma}

-\begin{corollary} There is a polynomial $p: \Omega \rightarrow \R^{\psi}$ such that for any pair of parameters $\Theta,\Theta' \in \Omega_H$ we have $\text{MHLA}_{\Theta} = \text{MHLA}_{\Theta'}$ if and only if $p(\Theta) = p(\Theta')$. \end{corollary}
+\begin{corollary} There is a polynomial $p: \Omega_H \rightarrow \R^{\psi}$ such that for any pair of parameters $\Theta,\Theta' \in \Omega_H$ we have $\text{MHLA}_{\Theta} = \text{MHLA}_{\Theta'}$ if and only if $p(\Theta) = p(\Theta')$. \end{corollary}

-Clearly MHLAs with very different parameters can compute the same function, due to simple symmetries like reciprocal scaling of the $V$ and $Q$ matrices.
 The polynomial $p$ defines the equivalence class of parameters that compute the same function.
 For a formal statement of \cref{lem:cert-simple} see \lemref{lem:certifiable-identifiability}.
 For handling of errors for approximate empirical risk minimization see \lemref{lem:error-identifiability}.
-Moreover, the certificate given by \cref{alg:features-unique} is not the only choice of feature mapping $\mathcal{H}$ that would certify identifiability; for a general lemma on certifiable identifiability see \lemref{lem:general-certificate}.
-One way to interpret \cref{cor:identifiability} is that two $\text{MHLA}$ models parameterized by $\Theta$ and $\Theta'$ compute the same function if and only if they are the same linear function in feature space (akin to matching coefficients in polynomial regression), which in turn is true if $p(\Theta) = p(\Theta')$ for the polynomial $p$ given in \lemref{lem:certifiable-identifiability}.
-Comparing distance between the coefficients in $p$-space is essentially the only meaningful metric of distance that is agnostic to the choice of dataset.
+Moreover, the certificate given by \cref{alg:features-unique} is not the only choice of feature mapping $\mathcal{H}$ that would certify identifiability; \lemref{lem:general-certificate} gives a general certificate for identifiability.
+One way to interpret \cref{cor:identifiability} is that two $\text{MHLA}$ models parameterized by $\Theta$ and $\Theta'$ compute the same function if and only if they are the same linear function in a specific feature space (akin to matching coefficients in polynomial regression), which in turn is true if $p(\Theta) = p(\Theta')$ for the polynomial $p$ given in \cref{cor:identifiability-formal}.
+Comparing distance between the coefficients in the range of $p$ is essentially the only meaningful metric of distance that is agnostic to the choice of dataset.

 Finally, we answer a few natural questions related to identifiability which we briefly summarize here.
-Firstly, perfectly noisy inputs yield identifiable data under weak assumptions on the moments of the noise (see \lemref{lem:independent}).
+Firstly, perfectly noisy input data is identifiable under weak assumptions on the moments of the noise (see \lemref{lem:independent}).
 Secondly, the model class of \text{MHLA} with at least $d^2$ heads is certifiably identifiable from the second moment condition alone, and does not require realizability of the data (see \lemref{lem:arbitrary-heads}).
-Finally, we empirically verify these certificates predict the training behavior of SGD for MHLA for the problem of learning key--value memories (see \Figref{fig:assoc-memory-certificate}).
+Finally, we empirically verify the min eigenvalue of $\Lambda_D$ predicts the generalization behavior of SGD for MHLA for the problem of learning key--value memories (see \Figref{fig:assoc-memory-certificate}).